hongbo-wei/astro-viewer/README.md

 # AstroViewer

-A multi-band astronomical data fusion (JSP) visualization application built with React, Three.js, and TypeScript.
+A front-end multi-band astronomical data fusion and visualization application for Joint Survey Processing (JSP), built with React, Three.js, and TypeScript.

 - Definitions
   - Combine observation images from multiple telescopes/bands (usually in FITS format) by aligning and fusing them into a more complete, higher-quality astronomical image that highlights complementary information from different data sources (spatial resolution, band, exposure time, etc.).